Get in Touch

 Understanding Negotiation Outcomes

-• Evaluate the options
+• Evaluating options

-• Is there a “win” or would a compromise be better
+• Deciding between a "win" or compromise

 • Setting clear objectives